karlseguin/mqttz/readme.md

 Sends a ping packet.

 ### disconnect(self: \*Client, rw: ReadWriteOpts, opts: DisconnectOpts) !void
 Sends a disconnect packet. `opts.reason` must be set.
+This is a no-op if the socket is known to be disconnected (which isn't always the case).

+If `rw.retries` is not set, `0` will be set, overriding the default (why retry to connect just to disconnect?).

 ### readPacket(self: \*Client, rw: ReadWriteOpts) !?mqttz.Packet
 Reads a packet from the server.